-6. With your right hand, feed the leading edge of the media into the printer's pinch rollers and hold it in place until the following step.
+5. With your right hand, feed the leading edge of the media into the printer's pinch rollers and hold it in place until the following step.

-If loading 72 inch media, see "Loading 72-Inch Media" on page 3-29.
+If loading 72 inch media, see "Loading 72-Inch Media" on page 3-31.

-Note The printer automatically locates the right and left edges of the media, so it is not necessary to align the media edges to a reference mark on the platen.
+The printer automatically locates the right and left edges of the media, so it is not necessary to align the media edges to a reference mark on the platen.

-- 7. With your left hand, press the Media Advance button to advance media a few inches (several centimeters). - The Media Advance button is located to the left of the installed supply spool, on the rear of the printer next to the Big Ink pack tray and electronics enclosure. - 8.
-While holding the left collet stationary, press the Media Advance button a few seconds, until the media web is tight with no wrinkles.
+6. With one hand, press the Media Advance button to advance media a few inches (several centimeters).

+The Media Advance button is located to the left of the installed supply spool, on the rear of the printer next to the ink module tray and electronics enclosure.

+7. While holding the left collet stationary, press the Media Advance button a few seconds, until the media web is tight with no wrinkles.